-Turn the temperature selector ⇒ fig. 91 (A) to the heating area.
+Turn the temperature selector (A) ⇒ fig. 90 to the heating area.

-- Turn blower switch (B) to any of the head settings 2 -3. - Close outlets (3) - Open and turn outlets (4) towards side windows
+- Turn blower switch (B) to any of the head settings 2-3. - Turn air distribution control to ... - Close outlets 3 - Open and turn outlets 4 towards side windows

-Once the windows are demisted and as a preventive measure, the control (c) can be set in position 🐉, thus obtaining greater comfort while preventing the windows from misting again.
+Once the windows are demisted and as a preventive measure, the control \bigcirc can be set in position \bigcirc , thus obtaining greater comfort while preventing the windows from misting again.